AntonOnyshch/marching-squares/README.md

 - Draw arbitrary dots and contour around them
 - Draw lines, triangles.
 Including filled triangles
-- Use interpolization for smooth lines
+- Use interpolation for smooth lines
 - Ability to tune resolution
 - Several random pictures to see different results